ghiscoding/angular-markdown-editor/readme.md

 [![npm version](https://badge.fury.io/js/angular-markdown-editor.svg)](//npmjs.com/package/angular-markdown-editor)
 [![NPM downloads](https://img.shields.io/npm/dy/angular-markdown-editor.svg)](https://npmjs.org/package/angular-markdown-editor)

-In this package we will use a few libraries and tools to make a more convenient "all in one" WYSIWYG Markdown Editor with preview.
-All of that with a simple Angular Component.
-This can be useful for online documentation and many other reasons (docs, blog, ...).
+This package includes a few libraries and tools to make a more convenient "all in one" WYSIWYG Markdown Editor with preview.
+All of that bundled into a simple Angular Component.
+This package can be useful for online documentation and/or anything similar (docs, blog, ...).

 ## License
 [MIT License](LICENSE)